mathewbwilliamson/mass-texting/README.md

 - Create some basic styling and steal liberally from the MathnasiumCTS app
 - Change the styling for the form
 - Hook up the Send a Text form and get it texting/working
+- How do I create a header and footer without adding it to every page?

 **# Twilio Account is using sgs@g email address**